MicrosoftDocs/visualstudio-docs/docs/designers/disable-dpi-awareness.md

 ## Restart Visual Studio as a DPI-unaware process

-The recommended solution to this issue is to restart Visual Studio as a DPI-unaware process.
-Do so by selecting the option on the yellow information bar that appears when you open the form in the Windows Forms Designer.
+The recommended solution to this issue is to restart Visual Studio as a DPI-unaware process, which means that it restarts at 100% scaling, or 96 DPI.
+To so so, select the option on the yellow information bar that appears when you open the form in **Windows Forms Designer**.

-When Visual Studio runs as a DPI-unaware process, the designer layout issues are resolved, but fonts may appear blurry and you may see issues in other designers such as the **XAML Designer**.
+When Visual Studio runs as a DPI-unaware process, the designer layout issues are resolved, but fonts may appear blurry and you might see issues in other designers such as the **XAML Designer**.
 Visual Studio displays a different yellow informational message when it runs as a DPI-unaware process that says **Visual Studio is running as a DPI-unaware process.
 WPF and XAML designers might not display correctly.** The informational bar also provides an option to **Restart Visual Studio as a DPI-aware process**.

 ::: moniker range="<=vs-2019"